 For new GSRs, the learning curve can feel steep.
 Spending most of your Saturday at an Area Assembly (more on that below), for example, can feel like a waste of time if you don't know what's going on.
 This page is dedicated to covering the basics of what you need to know so your time will be well-spent and your group will be well-represented.

 Service sponsorship: your secret weapon

 Hopefully you already have a sponsor who gives you guidance on the 12 Steps.
 There are also sponsors who can offer guidance on your AA service commitments!
 Generally it is someone who has a working knowledge of the 12 Traditions & Concepts, in addition to the 12 Steps.
 Ideally they should also have some experience with the level of service you're involved in (group, district, county, area, etc).
 To learn more, see pages 25-27 in "Questions and Answers on Sponsorship".

 A service sponsor is an especially valuable resource if you're involved in service beyond the group level, like a GSR.

-In SENY, we have a Service Sponsorship Chair, Jamie S. If you need help finding a service sponsor, or have any questions, she's happy to help.
+In SENY, we have a Service Sponsorship Chair, Sally B. If you need help finding a service sponsor, or have any questions, she's happy to help.
 You should also reach out to her if you want to be added to her list of available service sponsors.